 This place has the best falafel I’ve eaten… ever.
 It’s unbelievable.
 The perfectly fried chickpea patty, fresh tabouli, and creamy hummus was heaven.
 If you are looking for a delicious falafel in Athens, make sure you hit up Mama Roux.

 On the menu, the falafel does come with tahini, which isn’t vegan.
 To make the dish vegan friendly, just make sure to order it without the sauce; load it up with some hummus instead!
-Additionally, if you don’t want the falafel, they offer tons of other vegan options like shiitake wafu, hummus platter, tostadas, as well as vegetarian options that can be modified.
+Additionally, if you don’t want the falafel, they offer tons of other vegan options like the hummus platter, soum soum, bao buns, tostadas, as well as vegetarian options that can be modified.

 Centrale is a cozy little cafe located across from the Metropolitan Athens Cathedral offering a wide variety of dishes including Mediterranean, Greek, and Italian.
 As well as offering good food, it’s in the perfect location to sit back, have a quick bite to eat, and people watch.